globaleaks/whistleblowing-software/globaleaks/CodeStruct.md

         import twisted

     handlers.py
-        in future will be splitted,
+        XXX in future will be splitted,
         contains function called by REST

     utils.py

-    accessauth.py
-        to be implemented, contain authentication function
-        for Receivers and WB

-notify/
+        utilities used by api and handlers,

+modules/

+    contains abstract Factories and their implementation:

+    diskstorage/
+    databasestorage/
+    notification/
     delivery/
+    tip/
+    receivers/
+    inputfilter/